Great Dismal Swamp: History

 The origin of Lake Drummond is not entirely clear, as there is no apparent network of natural streams emptying into the lake.

 Archaeological evidence suggests varying cultures of humans have inhabited the swamp for 13,000 years.
 The Powhatan empire extended to the northern edge of the Great Dismal Swamp around the time of the settling of Jamestown (circa 1600), displacing the Chesapeake tribe residing there before.
-In 1650, Algonquian-speaking Native Americans of coastal tribes lived in the swamp.
+By 1650, Algonquian-speaking Native Americans of coastal tribes lived in the swamp.

 In 1665, William Drummond, the first governor of North Carolina, was the first European recorded as discovering the swamp's lake, which was subsequently named for him.
 In 1728, William Byrd II, while leading a land survey to establish a boundary between the Virginia and North Carolina colonies, made many observations of the swamp, none of them favorable; he is credited with naming it the Dismal Swamp.
 At this time, the swamp was estimated to cover around 2,000 square miles.
 Settlers did not appreciate the ecological importance of wetlands.
 In 1763, George Washington visited the area, and he and others founded the Dismal Swamp Company in a venture to drain the swamp and clear it for settlement.
 The company later turned to the more profitable goal of timber harvesting.